hoppyshaw/DEPnotify-WS1/README.md

 # The main application - DEPNotify

+Here is the main DEPNotify page: https://gitlab.com/Mactroll/DEPNotify

 DEPNotify works with several MDM's and allows you to "tail" the log files of these MDM's to report back what's installing.
-Please download the main application and extract the DEPNotify.app before creating your deployment package. latest build for 1.1.5 is in a package and can be found here: https://files.nomad.menu/DEPNotify.pkg
+Please download the main application and extract the DEPNotify.app before creating your deployment package. latest build for 1.1.6 is in a package and can be found here: https://files.nomad.menu/DEPNotify.pkg

 You can use -jamf, -filewave, -munki.